Venezuela vote provokes deadly violence in the streets - France 24

 Latest update : 2017-07-30

-The unrest confirmed fears over the vote for a new "Constituent Assembly" called by beleaguered President Nicolas Maduro in defiance of months of demonstrations and fierce international criticism.
+The fiery unrest confirmed fears over the vote for a new "Constituent Assembly" called by Maduro in defiance of months of demonstrations and fierce international criticism.

 FRANCE 24's Ana Herrero reports from Caracas in Venezuela